Ephigenia/franklin/README.md

 to the developers.

 # Changelog

+* 2011-08-12
+	* Added Sistrix Sichtbarkeitsindex Test that records the current "Sichtbarkeitsindex" defined by sistrix.

 * 2011-07-03
 	* Added GooglePlus Count test that can get the number of googleplus shares